simple-crypto/simple-website/vision.md

 for this purpose is that over time, the continuous and public evaluation process that the SIMPLE Foundation leverages will lead to better confidence in the security of its open solutions than more time-constrained certifications.

+* <strong><em>Encouraging public audits</em></strong>.
+Following established practice in cryptography and security research, we aim to complement all the solutions we implement with challenges and to reward the possible detection of bugs in our designs with bug bounties.

 * <strong><em>Complementing the industrial ecosystem</em></strong>.
 As a non-profit organisation,
 the SIMPLE Foundation does not aim to compete with established industrial actors.